 When I started developing problems falling asleep, I made every possible change to help my body relax and slow down.
 One of those changes was to eliminate all coffee and caffeinated drinks, such as teas or Cokes.
 However, for those who drink lots of caffeine quitting cold turkey can result in withdrawal symptoms such as headaches, irritability and drowsiness.
 Gradually cut back on the amount you drink to no caffeine at all.
 Once you've established good sleep patterns you can try slowly re-introducing a cup of coffee in the early morning and see if it interferes with your ability to sleep at night.

 Did you know that even decaf coffee has some caffeine?
-It can have from 2-12 mg and and if you are really sensitive to caffeine even decaf coffee can interfere with your sleep if you drink it in the evening.
+It can have from 2-12 mg and and even decaf coffee can interfere with your sleep if you drink it in the evening.

 If you are looking for something warm in the morning, start your day with herbal tea.
 Look for herbal teas that say "Caffeine Free."
 Which means there never was or is caffeine in it.